 - The cancers in your family suggest a hereditary pattern.

 Genetic testing is available for many cancer syndromes, but it is not for everyone.
 Through the FRAP program at Hunterdon Regional Cancer Center, participants learn if they are genetically “at risk” and if testing is appropriate or beneficial to them and/or their family members.

 A specially trained genetic counselor and advanced practice nurse provide education about the benefits and limitations of genetic testing.
 They explain the test results, help participants to understand how those results might affect other family members, and discuss risk-reduction options for individuals found to be at increased risk for cancer.

 For more information call (908) 788-2535.

 Staying fit is especially important for cancer prevention as well as for patients undergoing cancer treatments and those who are recovering from treatment.
-The Hunterdon Health & Wellness Centers are two premier fitness facilities located in Whitehouse Station and Clinton, New Jersey in Hunterdon County.
+The Hunterdon Health & Wellness Centers are three premier fitness facilities located in Whitehouse Station, Clinton, and Lambertville, New Jersey in Hunterdon County.
 Members benefit from access to Hunterdon Healthcare staff for guidance in attaining their optimal health.
 Call to make or confirm an appointment.

 1783 Route 31N, Suite 103

 Clinton, NJ 08809

 Lambertville, NJ 08530